hackyboiz/hackyboiz.github.io/blog/source/_posts/l0ch/bypassing-kernel-mitigation-part2/en.md

 We can modify the PreviousMode to achieve elevated privileges.

-Coming back to the kCFG bypass, we can modify the PreviouMode by calling a normal kernel function registered in the kCFG bitmap after triggering the untrusted pointer dereference vulnerability of CVE-2024-21338.
+Coming back to the kCFG bypass, we can modify the PreviousMode by calling a normal kernel function registered in the kCFG bitmap after triggering the untrusted pointer dereference vulnerability of CVE-2024-21338.
 But... how do we find this function among the many, many kernel functions :(

 One function worth noting is the `ObfDereferenceObjectWithTag` kernel macro.
 This macro decrements the reference count field of the object address being passed (offset -0x30), so it would be a perfect macro to change PreviousMode from a user-mode value of 1 to a kernel-mode value of 0.